SEITheater/play_analyzer_docs/docs/index.md

-# Welcome to PlayAnalyzer.com's API Documentation

-Most non-technical users can utilize PML and the insights it can provide into a text using the resources on <a href="playanalyzer.com">PlayAnalyzer.com.</a>  However, for the more technically inclined this documentation should provide you insight into the workings
+# Welcome!

+## Who's this documentation for?

+<a href="playanalyzer.com">PlayAnalyzer.com</a> is built on top of a RESTful server that processes PML and produces metadata and visualization outputs.
+While most users can gain insight into a play through the web interface, this documentation exposes the full API for users who want to be able to quickly batch generate insights and analyses of plays.

+## How to get started

+Most users should use the play analyzer <a href="https://github.com/kevinmkarol/playAnalyzer_client_scripts">cleint scripts</a> repository to make requests to the server using python.
+Just replace the file path parameter and start generating outputs with single python commands.

+If you haven't had a chance to mark up your own texts into PML yet, but would like to see what this API can do, a <a href="https://github.com/kevinmkarol/playAnalyzer_play_repository">play repository</a> of public domain texts is also available.

 ## Site Map
 The site pages document the following information:<br>
-<li>PML Spec: This page details the specifics of how PML markup works, the principles behind it, and documents the latest PML specification</li>
-<li>Metadata API: The api for requesting metadata information derived from the text.</li>
-<li>Visualization API: The api for requesting pngs that graphically display properties of the play derived from the text.</li>

-## Field Descriptions
+<b>PML Spec:</b> Documents Play Markup Language (PML) syntax and design philosophy<br>
+<b>Metadata API:</b> Documents metadata outputs available and the return JSON syntax<br>
+<b>Visualization API:</b> Documents requests for play visualizations to generate pngs<br>

+## Making API Requests
+All requests are POST requests to api.playAnalyzer.com/api_type.

 All API requests require the following fields:<br>
-<b>fieldName</b>:'pmlText' <b>value</b>: the marked up play text
+<b>pml_text</b> - the marked up play text as a file<br>
-<b>fieldName</b>:'type' <b>value</b>: the vizualization type generate.
+<b>type</b> - the output type to generate<br>

-Each request type may specify some subset of the fields explained below.
-These fields narrow the portions of the text that will be considered part of the corpous to return the metadata from.<br>
-<b>None</b> - no additional fields required.<br>
+Where appropriate the api often allow the corpous to be refined with the following parameters:<br>
-<b>acts</b> - A comma seperated list of acts to use the text from.
+<b>acts</b> - A comma seperated list of acts.
 Unspecified means the whole show.<br>
-<b>fromScene</b> - The scene in the first listed act to start from.<br>
+<b>from_scene</b> - The scene in the first listed act to start from.<br>
-<b>toScene</b> - The scene in the last listed act to end with.<br>
+<b>to_scene</b> - The scene in the last listed act to end with.<br>
-<b>characters</b> - A comma seperated list of characters to use the dialogue of.<br>
+<b>characters</b> - A comma seperated list of character names<br>

-## Making API Requests
+## Feedback?
-A collection of <a href="http://kevinmkarol.com">python scripts</a> has been provided to make the process of submitting API requests as easy as possible.

-All REST requests should be sent via POST request to api.playAnalyzer.com/api_type.
-If you encounter issues using the api, have suggestions for future visualizations or metadata, or would like to have studies you conduct using this API featured on PlayAnalyzer.com, please contact us <a href="mailto:kevinmkarol+playAnalyzerApi@gmail.com">here.</a>
+If you encounter issues, have suggestions for future visualizations or metadata, or would like to have studies you conduct using this API featured on PlayAnalyzer.com, please contact us <a href="mailto:kevinmkarol+playAnalyzerApi@gmail.com">here.</a>